 3. A glen that looks west

-Balquhidder is located near a geological frontier between Highland and Lowland Scotland.
-The east-west facing glen just makes it onto a Road Map of Western Scotland & The Western Isles (see the area circled in red for Balquhidder’s location).
+Balquhidder is located near a geological frontier between Highlands and Lowlands.
+The east–west facing glen just makes it onto a Road Map of Western Scotland & The Western Isles (see the area circled in red for Balquhidder’s location).
 OS Road 1: 250 000 scale.

-Balquhidder lies close to a geological frontier between the Highlands and Lowlands.
-It became crown land in 1436 and, during the 1400s and 1500s, we find Scottish kings granting land in the parish to various lords and royal favourites.
-Much of the glen later became part of the extensive estates of powerful Perthshire families such as the Murrays of Atholl and, to a lesser extent, the Drummonds of Perth.
-However, in 1475, King James III appointed Colin Campbell, 1st Earl of Argyll, his lieutenant, and Argyll’s jurisdiction extended as far east as Balquhidder.
+Balquhidder lies close to a geological frontier between Highland and Lowland Scotland.
+It became crown land from 1436 and, during the 1400s and 1500s, we find Scottish kings granting land in the parish to various lords and royal favourites.
+In time, much of the glen became part of the extensive estates of powerful Perthshire families such as the Murrays of Atholl and, to a lesser extent, the Drummonds of Perth.
+However, in 1475, King James III appointed Colin Campbell, 1st Earl of Argyll, his Lieutenant, and Argyll’s jurisdiction extended as far east as Balquhidder.
 This period also saw the rise of the Campbells of Glenorchy, a powerful branch of Clan Campbell, who were to become major players in the region, controlling cattle droving routes and re-fortifying or building castles from Kilchurn on Loch Awe to Edinample, five miles north-east of Balquhidder.

-Close connections between Balquhidder and the West Coast, therefore, seem to have survived well into the 18th century.
-While it was once located on the edge of the medieval Earldom of Strathearn to the east, and in modern times incorporated into the County of Perthshire and later, as part of Stirlingshire, it is also a glen which, quite literally, looks west.
+Close connections between Balquhidder and the west coast, therefore, seem to have survived well into the 18th century.
+While it was once located on the edge of the medieval Earldom of Strathearn to the east, and in modern times incorporated into the county of Perth and later, as part of Stirlingshire, it is also a glen which, quite literally, looks west.
 Indeed, Balquhidder is a mere 40 miles as the crow flies from Appin.

 Stars mark sites mentioned in the text above.
-Balquhidder (in white) is 40 miles as the crow flies from Appin on the West Coast, and lies near the junction of important cattle droving routes.
+Balquhidder (in white) is 40 miles as the crow flies from Appin on the west coast, and lies near the junction of important cattle droving routes.
+Credit: Historic Environment Scotland PastMap OS 1900s.

-If there is a galley depicted on Balquhidder’s Angus Stone (see Blogs 1 & 2), is it a visual reference to a wave of migration and influence from the west in the late 1400s - 1500s, and a changing landscape of land holding?
-Its simplistic form a reflection of Balquhidder’s location on the periphery of the late medieval elite culture from which such symbols originally sprang?
-Perhaps it is worth noting that in 1470, Colin Campbell, 1st Earl of Argyll, acquired the Lordship of Lorn through marriage to a Stewart heiress (Glen Orchy marking the eastern boundary between Lorn and Breadalbane).
+If there is a galley depicted on Balquhidder’s Angus Stone (see Blogs 1 & 2), is it a visual reference to a wave of migration and influence from the west in the 1400s–1500s, and a changing landscape of land holding?
+And is its simplistic form a reflection of Balquhidder’s location on the periphery of the late medieval elite culture from which such symbols originally sprang?
+It is worth noting that in 1470, Colin Campbell, 1st Earl of Argyll, acquired the Lordship of Lorn through marriage to a Stewart heiress (Glen Orchy marking the eastern boundary between Lorn and Breadalbane).
 The Galley of Lorn from this date appears on the coat of arms of both the Earl of Argyll and Campbell of Glenorchy.
 Indeed, as late as 1635, Campbell of Glenorchy was commissioning the building of a birlinn, probably to put into the service of the Marquess of Argyll’s campaigns in Ireland (see McWhannel here for a fascinating discussion on Argyll boat-building).
-While the Argyll birlinn was built in Lorn, Glenorchy had access to revenues from both his Argyll and Perthshire lands, as well as significant areas of woodland.
+While the Argyll birlinn was built in Lorn, Glenorchy had access to revenues from both his Argyll and Perthshire estates, as well as areas of woodland.

 Do get in touch below if you wish to contribute to the debate.